Generalisations of multiple zeta values to rooted forests: Series representation of arborified zetas

-\item A {\bf forest} is a DAG tat contains no unoriented loop.
+\item A {\bf forest} is a DAG such that there is at most one path between two vertices.
 A {\bf rooted forest} is a forest whose connected components each have a unique minimal element.
 These elements are called {\bf roots}.
 A {\bf rooted tree} is a connected rooted forest. \item Let $F$ be a rooted forest and $v_1,v_2$ be two vertices of $F$.
 If $(v_1,v_2)\in E(F)$\footnote{which implies $v_1\preceq v_2$}, then $v_1$ is called the {\bf direct ancestor} of $v_2$ and $v_2$ a {\bf direct descendant} of $v_1$.
 We write $v_1=a(v_2)$ \item If a vertex of a forest $F$ has more than one direct descendant it is called a {\bf branching vertex} of $F$.
 Furthermore, a vertex that is maximal for the partial order $\preceq$ is called a {\bf leaf}. \item Let $\Omega$ be a set.
 A {\bf $\Omega$-decorated rooted forest} is a rooted forest $F$ together with a {\bf decoration map} $d:V(F)\mapsto\Omega$.
-For a rooted forest $(F,d_F)$ decorated by $\Omega$ and $\omega\in\Omega$, we write $V_\omega(F)\subseteq V(F)$ the set of vertices of $F$ decorated by $\omega$. \item Two rooted forests $F$ and $F'$ (resp. decorated rooted forests $(F,d_F)$ and $(F',d_{F'})$) are {\bf isomorphic} if it exists $f_V:V(F)\longrightarrow V(F')$ a poset isomorphism (resp. and $d_F = d_{F'}\circ f_V$). \end{itemize} We write $\calf$ (resp. $\calf_\Omega$) the commutative algebra freely generated by isomorphism classes of rooted forests (resp. by $\Omega$-decorated rooted) with the product given by the concatenation of graphs.
+For a rooted forest $(F,d_F)$ decorated by $\Omega$ and $\omega\in\Omega$, we write $V_\omega(F)\subseteq V(F)$ the set of vertices of $F$ decorated by $\omega$. \item Two rooted forests $F$ and $F'$ (resp. decorated rooted forests $(F,d_F)$ and $(F',d_{F'})$) are {\bf isomorphic} if there a poset isomorphism $f_V:V(F)\longrightarrow V(F')$ (resp. and $d_F = d_{F'}\circ f_V$) exists. \end{itemize} We write $\calf$ (resp. $\calf_\Omega$) the commutative algebra freely generated by isomorphism classes of rooted forests (resp. by $\Omega$-decorated rooted) with the product given by the concatenation of graphs.
 We also use $\calt$ and $\calt_\Omega$ for the vector spaces of isomorphism classes of rooted trees and $\Omega$-decorated rooted trees respectively. \end{defn} As usual, we always consider isomorphism classes of rooted forests and therefore identify trees and forests with their classes.
 Furthermore, when there is no need to specify the decoration map we simply write $F$ for a decorated forest $(F,d)$.